claromes/waybacktweets/README.md

 - [ ] "web.archive.org took too long to respond."
 - [x] `only_deleted` checkbox selected for handles without deleted tweets
-    - [ ] Check and add message if handle has no deleted tweets in the range
 - [x] Pagination: set session variable on first click
 - [x] Pagination: scroll to top
 - [ ] Review data cache